Friday, June 22, 2018

 Joint Reconstruction stage - writing a new story together

 All these lessons were amazing.
-The learners were thoroghly engaged and the teachers that observed the lessons were very inspired to try out the Reading to Learn methodology,
+The learners were thoroughly engaged and the teachers who observed the lessons were very inspired to try out the Reading to Learn methodology.

 Wednesday, June 20, 2018